mrkkrp/dot-emacs/README.md

 mnemonic value.
 Give this technique a try and you will see how productive you can be!

-Also note that <kbd>↵ Return</kbd> key is pretty useless, because we have
-<kbd>C-j</kbd> and <kbd>C-m</kbd> key bindings.
-Since <kbd>↵ Return</kbd>
-key has two semantics: end of input and new line, it's logical that we have two flavors of <kbd>↵ Return</kbd> key here.
-But what's about the <kbd>↵ Return</kbd> key itself?
-It's of no use, unless GPG pops up with its thing (work is being done to enter passphrase for GPG via minibuffer, Emacs way).
-At the same time <kbd>↵ Return</kbd> occupies a comfortable position at the keyboard, so it's stupid not to use it for something useful.
-For me,
-<kbd>↵ Return</kbd> key invokes `avy-goto-char`, and look, this is really
-convenient!
-Try it!

 Shortcut            | Description
 --------            | -----------
 <kbd>C-'</kbd>      | switch to other buffer